 Oyster benefits for females

-Testosterone is not the only oyster benefit for women.
-Oysters make a good protein choice for women because they’re low in saturated fat and high in vitamins and minerals.
-The Cleveland Clinic recommends them specifically for women over 40 because this shellfish is rich in copper along with zinc, both of which can help prevent macular degeneration.
+Although it is not as important for women as it is for men, the zinc in oysters will also help women with hormone production, since ladies need testosterone for sex drive as well as fertility.
+In addition, the Cleveland Clinic recommends this protein-rich seafood specifically for women over 40 because this shellfish is rich in copper along with zinc, both of which can help prevent macular degeneration.

 Now that we understand the nutrition in this famously aphrodisiac seafood to help you maintain sexual health and overall health, let’s take a look at how oysters may directly impact sex.